The Secrets of Sicily - Frequently Asked Questions

 Visitors from the US, Canada and Australia need a valid passport to enter Italy and the European Union, but visas are not required for Americans, Canadians or Australians visiting for less than 3 months.
 If you are a citizen of another E.U. country, you do not need a passport, only an identity card.
 Your passport must be valid for at least 3 months after the date you intend to leave the European Union.
 Before traveling abroad it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another in your suitcase.

-The tour starts at 4:00PM on Thursday, October 17, 2019 in Palermo (you should arrive at Falcone–Borsellino Palermo Airport, code: PMO).
+The tour starts at 4:00PM on Wednesday, October 30, 2024 in Palermo (you should arrive at Falcone Borsellino Palermo Airport, code: PMO).
 Your flight should arrive no later than 2:00PM.
-You'll probably depart North America on Wednesday, October 16, 2019.
+You'll probably depart North America on Tuesday, October 29, 2024.
 If you are prone to jet lag and travel fatigue, we recommend arriving a day early.
 We have arranged for individual airport transfers on arrival in accordance with your flight, and you will be met by a chauffeur on your arrival in Palermo.

-This tour ends after breakfast on Saturday, October 26, 2019 in Catania, and you will have an individual private transfer from our hotel in Syracuse to the Catania Airport (code: CTA) according to your flight's departure time.
-If you need help with your flights to Italy, please feel free to give us a call.
+This tour ends after breakfast on Friday, November 8, 2024 in Catania, and you will have an individual private transfer from our hotel in Syracuse to the Catania Airport (code: CTA) according to your flight's departure time.

 To avoid jet lag (common when crossing more than five time zones), you should drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.